New York —

 CNN's Ramishah Maruf attended a weekly knitting circle at a Brooklyn library.

-When I attended a weekly knitting circle at a Brooklyn library throughout my two-day problem, girls of all ages had been swapping sew ideas and shade concepts — screen-free.
+When I attended a weekly knitting circle at a Brooklyn library throughout my two-day problem, girls of all ages had been swapping sew suggestions and shade concepts — screen-free.
 In the heat room of roughly 20 people, everybody remarked how they used their knitting time as a approach to decompress.